 A ‘sanctuary movement’ of encampment residents, advocates and militant eviction defenders rose from the ashes of the Minneapolis George Floyd Uprising and has continued to spawn support groups that provide direct resources to those struggling to find shelter, clothes, and food.
 Their importance continues to grow as the negative impacts on people experiencing homelessness widen and intensify.

 While the modes of support, capacity of the volunteers, and needs of residents fluctuate depending on the camp, eviction defense is only provided if residents ask for it.
-Several encampment evictions have been postponed, namely Near North in 2021.
+Several encampment evictions have been postponed, namely Near North in 2021 and the most recent heavily-supported Camp Nenookaasi in South Minneapolis, an encampment of unhoused peoples with grassroots Indigenous leadership.

 See some of our most recent coverage from Minneapolis below.